mbahdi/react-exchange-currency/README.md

 ```
 docker-compose up --build -d
 ```
 Docker will going to fetch the necessary assets to build our virtual container and then compile them.
-Once finished, you can:
+Once finished, you can open:

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+[http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Learn More